aalghooneh/Autonomous_Mobile_Robotics_Student/README.md

-# LAB 3\* - Localization through particle filter
+# LAB 4 - Path planning and navigation

 ## Introduction

-Welcome to LAB 3 of the mobile robotics course!
-Here, you will make your stack more elaborate through adding a robust localization with particle filter.
+Welcome to LAB 4 of the mobile robotics course!
+In this lab, participants will gain experience with implementing a path planner and drive the robot using the obtained plan.
 By the end of this lab, participants will be able to:
-- Have a good understanding of the particle filter.
-- Integrate the particle filter localization with the point controller from LAB 2.
-- Make an interactive interface to work with your navigational stack.
+- Use a map to create a graph for graph-based path planner;
+- Generate a plan with the path planner and navigate the robot through the path to specified goals.

+*Part 1* and *Part 2* are the same as in the previous labs they are here just for your convenience.

 #### The summary of what you should learn is as following:

-1. You will learn how to search effieciently when you have a large space.
-2. You will learn how to do resampling when you have better distributions for your states.
+You will learn how to:
-3. You will how to leverage ros visualization tool (Rviz) to make an interactive interface with.
+- Create a cost map from a pre-aquired map;
+- Generate an optimal path using the A* algorithm;
+- Execute a path on a mobile robot.

+**NOTE** this Lab builds on top of Lab 2 and Lab 3.
+A complete solution to Lab 2 and Lab 3 is provided within this lab so that even if you did not conclude Lab 2 and Lab 3's implementation, you can still work on Lab 3 without penalties.
+You are welcome to replace some of the code with your own development from Lab 2 and Lab 3.

+Check ```rubrics.md``` for the grading scheme of this lab.

 ### NOTES for pre-lab activities
 Given the limited time in the lab, it is highly recommended to go through this manual and start (or complete) your implementation before the lab date, by working on your personal setup (VMWare, remote desktop, lent laptop), and using simulation for testing when needed to verify that your codes are working before coming into the lab.
 For simulation, refer to `tbt3Simulation.md` in the `main` branch.